macinv/docker-gunicorn-example/README.md

 [![Build Status](https://travis-ci.org/macinv/docker-gunicorn-example.svg?branch=master)](https://travis-ci.org/macinv/docker-gunicorn-example)

-Using gunicorn to serve flack in a Docker container
+Using Gunicorn to serve a Flask app in a Docker container

 To run (at port `8080`):